We encourage existing students to consider joining the Guild – Wycombe High School’s student association.

 The story of the Guild began in 1910, nine years after the School was founded, and the first pupils had become 'old girls'.
 Many were anxious not to lose touch with each other and the School and as a result, the idea of the 'Old Girls Guild' developed, warmly welcomed by Miss Christie the first Headmistress.
 The aim of the Guild is to promote fellowship between students and staff of the School.

 Wycombe High School and Guild Annual Magazine

-Each year the Guild and School produce an annual magazine celebrating the life of current and former students and staff.
-The 2018 Wycombe High School and Guild Annual Magazine is still available to view online here.
-If you prefer a hard copy, please download the order form below and return it to the Guild Administrator via email email@example.com or post.
+Each year the Guild and School produce an online annual magazine celebrating the life of current and former students and staff.
+The 2020 Wycombe High School and Guild Annual Magazine is still available to view online via the following weblinks The Guild Magazine 2020 WHS Magazine 2020.

 We Need Group Leaders

 We are very short of Group Leaders and will be making a plea for more volunteers in 2020.
 Group Leaders collate their groups’ responses for publication and forward the content to the Editor.
 It is not a difficult job and we would love to have a Group Leader for every year so if you know of anybody who would be willing to lead any of the groups below (even if they are not a Guild member) then please pass on my details and ask them to get in touch.

 Leaders are currently needed for the following years: 1951, 1958, 1967, 1969, 1970, 1971,1972, 1974, 1975, 1977, 1978,1979, 1980, 1981, 1982, 1983, 1984, 1986, 1987, 1988, 1989, 1990, 1991, 1993, 1994, 1995, 1996, 1997, 1998, 2000, 2001, 2003, 2005, 2006, 2007, 2008, 2009, 2012, 2013, 2015, 2016 and 2018.